What is GCSE Computer Science?

 Coursework consolidation sessions will be provided after school and there are resources available from Google Classrooms.

 With further training or study, possible careers include computer analyst, computer engineer, computer consultant, computer support, internet developer, software developer and games designer

 Got A Question?

-If you have a question about Computer Science you can use the form below to contact Mr Mayer, Subject Leader for Computer Science.
+If you have a question about Computer Science you can use the form below to contact Mr Mayer, Department Leader for IT.